-Over the past 35 years, TPA Network has facilitated dozens of TPA mergers and acquisitions, representing both buyers and sellers.
+Over the past four decades, TPA Network has facilitated dozens of TPA mergers and acquisitions, representing both buyers and sellers.
 As former TPA owners, we understand and appreciate the magnitude and significance of selling a business that you have spent a career building, especially if you still enjoy running it.

 It is probably not surprising to learn that there is generally a reluctance on the part of TPA owners with regard to discussing a retirement or exit strategy.
 Indeed, our experience has been that sellers often regret not planning ahead when the options available to them diminish or when they realize that some foresight or planning could have made for a significantly higher valuation of their business.
 The reality is that making preparations to sell your business is much like creating a will or getting an annual physical - not entirely pleasant to contemplate, but necessary and beneficial.
 For this reason we encourage you to take a few moments to consider various retirement and exit strategy options and the steps that you can take now to optimize the payoff for the many years of hard work that you have devoted to building your business.